Crutcher's 3 in OT lifts No. 13 Dayton over Saint Louis - WHIZ News

-Dayton rallied from a 12-point deficit midway through the second half to win its seventh straight game.
+Dayton rallied from a 55-42 deficit with 7:40 left in regulation to win its seventh straight game.

+“We told ourselves, we weren’t going to give up — and we didn’t,” said Toppin, who missed nine of his first 11 shots and had six points at halftime.
+“That’s how this team gets it done.”

 Javonte Perkins scored 25 points for Saint Louis (14-4, 3-2).
 Hasahn French added 16 points and 17 rebounds and Jordan Goodwin added 15 points and 13 boards.